 For Canadian investors, the TSX offers strong domestic equivalents.
 Suncor Energy (TSX:SU) and Canadian Natural Resources (TSX:CNQ) are the two most widely cited names for investors seeking oil-sector stability and income.

-According to The Motley Fool Canada, both companies offer long-life, low-decline oil sands assets, strong cash flow and dependable dividends — meaning they generate returns regardless of how the broader market is performing (8).
+According to The Motley Fool Canada, both companies offer long-life, low-decline oil sands assets, strong cash flow and dependable dividends — meaning they generate returns regardless of how the broader market is performing (7).

-The point of a stable stock is to keep your portfolio steady when the market gets bumpy.
-Once you’ve got that base set, it’s time to think about where to put your next dollar, even if the market feels expensive right now.
+Once you’ve got the right advice, it’s time to think about where to actually start putting your dollars to work, even if the market feels expensive right now.

-Don’t be nervous to buy stocks at a high
+Don’t be nervous to buy stocks at a high — but keep fees low

 Orman and Fitz-Gerald addressed a common concern: Investors who avoid buying because a stock has already climbed to a high will potentially miss out.